kmoir/stuffthatmatters/doc.md

 * <a name="myfootnote35">35</a>: Aleks Kajstura and Russ Immarigeon: "States of Women's Incarceration: The Global Context", Prison Policy Institute https://www.prisonpolicy.org/global/women/
 * <a name="myfootnote36">36</a>: Nicholas Kristof: "Mothers in Prison", New York Times, November 25, 2016 https://mobile.nytimes.com/2016/11/25/opinion/sunday/mothers-in-prison.html
 * <a name="myfootnote37">11</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 143
-<a name="myfootnote38">38</a>: http://www.macleans.ca/news/canada/canadas-prisons-are-the-new-residential-schools/ (Investigation why the Canadian Justice system is biased against indigeneous people)
+<a name="myfootnote38">38</a>: http://www.macleans.ca/news/canada/canadas-prisons-are-the-new-residential-schools/ (Investigation why the Canadian Justice system is biased against indigeneous people) todo - removed text - still needed?
 * <a name="myfootnote40">40</a>: Erwin James, "The Norwegian prison where inmates are treated like people", The Guardian, February 25 2013,https://www.theguardian.com/society/2013/feb/25/norwegian-prison-inmates-treated-like-people
 * <a name="myfootnote41">41</a>: Matt Ford, The Atlantic, December 16, 2016, A Blueprint to End Mass Incarceration, https://www.theatlantic.com/politics/archive/2016/12/mass-incarceration-brennan-center/510749/?utm_source=twb
 * <a name="myfootnote42">42</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 86-87